queendebra92/grabdocs-testing/README.md

 # grabdocs-testing
-This repository contains automated end-to-end tests for the GrabDocs web application, implemented using Selenium Playwright with Python.
-The goal of this project is to validate essential user workflows such as Authentication, workflow, chat, and files through browser-based automation.
+This repository contains automated end-to-end tests for GrabDocs, an intelligent document management platform.
+Tests are implemented using Python, Pytest, and Playwright to validate key user workflows such as authentication, workspace management, uploads, and chat functionality.